 Is Zoom or Microsoft Teams better for recruiting?

-Zoom is better for external candidate experience - it's universally installed, requires minimal setup, and includes AI Companion transcription on all paid plans starting at $13.33/user/month.
-Microsoft Teams is better for internal cost efficiency - it's often included in existing M365 subscriptions at no extra cost and integrates natively with Outlook.
-If most of your candidates are corporate professionals, Teams works well.
-If you interview across industries and experience levels, Zoom's universal familiarity reduces friction.
+Zoom is better for external candidate experience - it’s universally installed, requires minimal setup, and includes AI Companion transcription on all paid plans starting at $13.33/user/month.
+Microsoft Teams is better for internal cost efficiency - often included in existing M365 subscriptions at no extra cost, integrating natively with Outlook.
+Corporate professionals are well-served by Teams.
+Recruiters interviewing across industries and experience levels benefit more from Zoom’s universal familiarity.

 The Real Bottleneck Isn’t Video Quality

-Every platform on this list delivers good enough video for a recruiting conversation.
-HD quality, screen sharing, and recording are table stakes in 2025.
-The real differentiator is everything around the meeting - how the interview gets scheduled, how the recording gets into your ATS, and how much coordinator time each call actually consumes.
+Every virtual meeting platform on this list delivers good enough video for a recruiting conversation.
+HD quality, screen sharing, and recording are table stakes in 2026.
+Real differentiation comes from everything around the meeting - how the interview gets scheduled, how the recording gets into your ATS, and how much coordinator time each call actually consumes.

-If you're evaluating virtual meeting platforms because your team is spending too much time on interview logistics, the fix might not be switching from Zoom to Teams or adding Calendly on top.
-It might be rethinking whether scheduling should be a manual process at all.
-For teams looking at AI recruiting tools that handle the full pipeline, the meeting platform becomes a feature inside a larger system rather than a standalone purchase.
+Evaluating virtual interview platforms because your team is spending too much time on interview logistics?
+Switching from Zoom to Teams or adding Calendly on top might not be the fix.
+Rethinking whether scheduling should be a manual process at all is the more productive question.
+Teams looking at recruiting software that handles the full pipeline find that a meeting platform becomes a feature inside a larger system rather than a standalone purchase.

 Pick the video tool that matches your existing stack.
 Then ask whether your scheduling process deserves the same upgrade.